 - Refresh your Outlook.
 This will activate the SalesHandy tracking feature and it will appear on the ribbon carrying the sales tools.
 In order to track and schedule your emails, you’ll need to have SalesHandy account.

 Now you can successfully track & schedule an unlimited number of emails, track the links that you add in your email, track the documents that you attach to your email and use the email templates that you add in Saleshandy.

 If you are new to SalesHandy, you can sign up for your free trial here.

 Summing it up…

-If you have news you want to share with your recipients at a later date, Outlook will help you with scheduling delivery timelines but for this, your Outlook application should be open and connected with the internet.
-However, with SaleHandy you can do outlook delayed delivery when computer is off.
+If you have news that you want to share with your recipients at a later date, Outlook will do that by delay delivery but for this, your Outlook application needs to be open and connected with the internet all the time.
+Use SaleHandy so that you can delay delivery when the computer is off.